paulalting/QuadlogSCADA/README.md

 To unpack:
 `$ tar -xf sqlite-autoconf-3080803.tar.gz`

-To build and install as system shared library:
+To build and install as a system shared library:
 `$ cd sqlite-autoconf-3080803`
 `$ ./configure`
 `$ make`